YangLab/CIRCexplorer2/docs/tutorial/alignment.md

 ### Note

 1. Because Cufflinks is well compatible with TopHat2/TopHat-Fusion, it is recommended to use TopHat2/TopHat-Fusion alignment for [characterization pipeline](../tutorial/pipeline.md).
-1. These command will create a directory `circ_out` by default, and the BED file `fusion_junction.bed` under this directory is required for following analysis.
+1. `CIRCexplorer2 align` will create a directory `circ_out` by default, and the BED file `fusion_junction.bed` under this directory is required for following analysis.
+You could also check `tophat.log` and `tophat_fusion.log` file for detailed logs of Tophat2 and TopHat-Fusion alignment.
 2. See [Align](../modules/align.md) for detailed information about `CIRCexplorer2 align`.

 ## Other aligners